Why did the baby cross the road? Because their stroller was going that way, and they didn’t have much choice!

-As your toddler grows, so does his sense of humor, and that sense of humor is growing in direct correspondence with his understanding of the world.
+As your toddler grows, so does their sense of humor, and that sense of humor is growing in direct correspondence with their understanding of the world.
 Humor comes from understanding norms and the surprise that comes when those norms are broken.
 Think of your favorite jokes.
 Chances are, they rely on a word being interpreted in a way it normally wouldn’t, someone saying something out loud that social conventions would usually leave unspoken, or something that’s goofy because it reveals a sideways or nonsensical view of reality.

 The “What’s wrong with this picture?” game